SolarplateWorkshop with Dan Welden

-Note your General Studio Fee is used to provide an extensive array of relevant shop needs, including: ink, ink knives, modifiers, cleaning supplies, paper towels and rags, tarlatan, newsprint, mat knives, aprons, some drawing acetates, india ink, and a thorough list of other communal creative printshop needs.
-What is not covered by your fees are printing papers and other non-communal printing supplies such as Solarplates.
+Note your General Studio Fee is used to provide an extensive array of relevant shop needs, including ink, ink knives, modifiers, a reasonable amount of paper which will cover your learning needs, cleaning supplies, paper towels and rags, tarlatan, newsprint, mat knives, aprons, some drawing acetates, India ink, and a thorough list of other communal creative printshop needs.
+What is not covered by your fees are non-communal printing supplies such as Solarplates.
 Papers are available in the studio at excellent prices.
 Additional, items are constantly being added.
 Solarplates are available from Dan Welden as described below.

-Solarplates are available at the workshop directly from Dan Welden in 8x10 inch for the discounted price, $9.75 each.
+Solarplates are available at the workshop directly from Dan Welden in 8×10 inch for the discounted price, 25% off his internet price.
 Larger sizes should be requested well in advance by emailing Dan Welden at Solarplate.
-Smaller sizes and test plates can be cut from your 8x10 plates.
+Smaller sizes and test plates can be cut from your 8×10 plates.
 Prices at the workshop are at least 25% less than retail.

 - Source materials such as sketches and drawings, even photographs.

-- Scratching tools, anything sharp (pack in bag you are checking, remember airport security!)
+- Scratching tools, anything not too sharp (pack in bag you are checking, remember airport security!)